cdvetal/fast-denser3/readme.md

 ```

 The first parameter specifies the run, the second the dataset, the third the configuration file, and the last the grammar.

-### Unit tests

-The units tests can be found in the f-denser/tests folder, and can be executed in the following way:

-`python3.7 -m tests.test_utils`

-`python3.7 -m tests.test_grammar`

-### Usage example

-The example seeks for Convolutional Neural Networks (CNNs) for the classification of the Fashion-MNIST dataset.

-`python3.7 -m fast_denser.engine -d fashion-mnist -c example/config.cfg -g example/cnn.grammar`

-### Docker image

-CPU and GPU docker images are available at https://hub.docker.com/r/fillassuncao/f-denser.

 ### Grammar